 Example

-If you want to receive an email notification each time a new patient is added to your EHR, the action in Keragon would be sending the email notification.
+If you want to receive an email notification each time a new patient is added to your EHR, Keragon adds an action to send the email notification.

 1. App Actions